 Six Sigma Project Methodologies

-Six Sigma projects follow two project methodologies inspired by Deming's renowned “Plan-Do-Check-Act” Cycle.
+Six Sigma projects primarily follow two project methodologies inspired by Deming's renowned “Plan-Do-Check-Act” Cycle.
 Each methodology is made up of five phases and is represented by the acronyms DMAIC and DMADV.
 It may help to know that DMAIC is used mainly for projects aimed at improving existing manufacturing processes while DMADV, on the other hand, is used for projects aimed at creating new product or process designs.

 Each of the acronyms are described briefly below:

-- Define – Define the problem at hand, from both customers and process perspective.
+- Define – Define the problem at hand from both customer and process perspective.

 - Measure – Measure the current process and collect relevant data.

-- Analyze – Involves analyzing the data collected in an attempt to determine their relationship to the problem and how to solve it.
+- Analyze – Analyze the data collected in an attempt to determine the relationship between the problem and a solution.

 - Improve – Based on the data collected and the data analysis, decisions should be made surrounding how the problem should then be tackled so as to improve the whole process.

-- Control – Controlling the future state of the process to prevent any deviation from target will ensure that the process remains on course.
+- Control – Controlling the future state of the process to prevent any deviation from the target will ensure the process remains on course.

-- Define – This is same as the one earlier except it involves defining the design goal to meet the customers’ needs and manufacturing process.
+- Define –Define the design goal to meet the customers’ needs and manufacturing process.

 - Measure – This involves identifying risks, production process capability, and product capabilities.